JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

 5. Replace the XXX with the `uid` and `gid` of the user `mediacenter`.
 You can use `id mediacenter` to get the `uid` and `gid`.
 6. If a GPU is not going to be used, delete the `runtime` and `deploy` sections of the `jellyfin` container.
 7. If you are going to use OpenVPN for bittorrent, update the `qbittorrent` container according to the official guide.
-8. If you are not going to expose the server to the internet, remove the `nginx` network.
-9. Copy all contents of the file to the clipboard.
+8. Copy all contents of the file to the clipboard.
 Save and exit with `Ctrl + X, Y, Enter`.
-10. Add stack in Portainer from the browser.
+9. Add stack in Portainer from the browser.
     1. Access Portainer through https://192.168.1.253:9443.
 If you get a security alert, you can accept the risk since Portainer uses a self-signed SSL certificate.
     2. Click "Get Started" and then select "local."
     3. Select "Stacks" and create a new stack.